CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

         - In addition, open the Windows cmd (Windows button + X, then A), and install some Python libraries with this command: `pip install numpy protobuf hypothesis`.
     4. [Cmake](https://cmake.org/download/): Select the option to add it to the Windows PATH.
     5. [Ninja](https://ninja-build.org/): Select the option to add it to the Windows PATH.
-2. Download the `Windows` branch of Openpose by either cliking on `Download ZIP` on [openpose/tree/windows](https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/windows) or cloning the repository: `git clone https://github.com/CMU-Perceptual-Computing-Lab/openpose/ && cd openpose && git checkout windows`.
+2. Download the `Windows` branch of Openpose by either cliking on `Download ZIP` on [openpose/tree/windows](https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/windows) or cloning the repository: `git clone https://github.com/CMU-Perceptual-Computing-Lab/openpose/ && cd openpose && git checkout old_deprecated_windows`.
 3. Install Caffe on Windows:
     1. Open the Windows cmd (Windows button + X, then A).
     2. Go to the Caffe directory, assuming OpenPose has been downloaded on `C:\openpose`: `cd C:\openpose\3rdparty\caffe\caffe-windows`.